 The State Higher Education Policy Database (SHEPD) is WICHE’s online searchable database.
 It provides state and national policymakers, education leaders, practitioners, and education consumers with an inventory of state-level policies and resources in key issue areas related to access and success in higher education.
 It contains a blog and an electronic SHEPD alert distribution list to keep subscribers current on important updates.
 A related resource is the Policy Publications Clearinghouse, a depository of publications, reports, and briefs related to higher education.

-Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in cooperative resource sharing.
+Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The Colorado Community College System office and the 13 community college campuses are members.
+The Colorado Community College System office and its 13 community college campuses are members, as is Aims Community College.

 Several Colorado colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.

 Colorado has been the home office location for WICHE and its Mental Health Program since the late 1950s, although initially the program was located within the Department of Psychiatry at the University of Utah.
 WICHE has been actively engaged in Colorado for several years supporting needs assessment, planning efforts for the statewide crisis response system, and behavioral health workforce development.